 Unlike home or auto insurance, boat insurance policies can vary widely from one company to the next.
-So which type of boating insurance is best for you?
+So which type of marine insurance is best for you?
 Try these tips.

 Boat Insurance Tips

-- Customize–Bass boaters may need fishing gear and tournament coverage as well as “cruising extensions” if they trailer their boat far from home.
+• Customize—fishing or water ski boaters may need gear and tournament coverage as well as “cruising extensions” if they trailer their boat far from home.
 You may want “freeze coverage” if you live in a temperate state because, ironically, that’s where most of this kind of damage occurs.
 A good insurer will tailor your coverage to fit your needs so there will be no surprises.